 If you want to move away from the traditional nine to five, you’ll need to launch your own business but that can get pretty expensive and, the trouble is, most entrepreneurs when they’re first starting out don’t usually have a ton of money to fund themselves.
-If cash is what’s holding you back, you’ll be pleased to know that there are many low investment business ideas you can try out to get your own business up and running, even on a meager budget.
+If cash is what’s holding you back, you’ll be pleased to know that there are many low investment business ideas you can try out to get your own business up and running, even on a tight budget.

-Low Investment Business Ideas #1: Dropshipping
+15 Low Investment Business Ideas

 Purchasing and managing inventory is a large financial commitment.
 Not to mention, it takes up loads of time and effort which you probably don’t have if you’re also working another job on the side.